-The CFCNCA Contest rewards creative efforts that happen during the campaign season, including special events, written materials and overall communication strategies.
+The Campaign Contest rewards creative efforts that happen during the campaign season, including special events, written materials and overall communication strategies.
 These awards recognize the individuals, reporting units, departments and agencies that demonstrate the theme of Show Some Love and support the goals of the campaign.

-Entries will be judged by a panel of experts at CFCNCA headquarters with approval from the Local Federal Coordinating Committee.
+Entries will be judged by a panel of experts with approval from the Local Federal Coordinating Committee.
 Submissions will be judged on first impression, presentation quality, creativity/uniqueness, communication of CFC messages and perceived level of effort.
 Three awards will be given per category (one small, one medium and one large).

 Pillars of Success Awards